matleborgne/archlinux-full-disk-encryption/README.md

 # State of our system
 lsblk -o UUID,NAME,LABEL,MOUNTPOINTS
 ```
-The first part is to generate the classic configuration files
+The first step is to generate the classic configuration files

 ```python
 # Initramfs generation